YangLu1031/cloud-builders/Preview/go/README.md

 option.
 Because `/workspace` persists across all build steps, this means that packages installed into the `GOPATH` will be available to all build steps.

+The default GOPATH for these containers is set to `/go`; this is the `GOPATH` used in the community-supported `golang` variations.
+While this will work in the hosted GCB service in a single build step, it will not be persisted across build steps, hence the use of `GOPATH=/workspace/go` in these examples.

 ## Example `listbuilds.yaml`

 This directory contains an example [`listbuilds.yaml`](listbuilds.yaml) that